What is the Best Top Handle Chainsaw For Arborists? (2023)

 Some may think battery-powered tools like this Dewalt DCCS620P1 top-handle chainsaw aren’t powerful enough for tough cutting tasks.
 However, professional arborists prefer this unit mainly because of its lightweight design, which aids the maneuverability and control needed for the tasks.

-Besides, we can assure you that this model can deliver outstanding cutting performance as it runs with an efficient brushless motor.
+Besides, I can assure you that this model can deliver outstanding cutting performance as it runs with an efficient brushless motor.
 Thanks to its battery technology, users can expect longer runtime and motor life when using this one-handed chainsaw.

 This unit also has tool-free chain tensioning and tightening knobs that help with the unit’s clamping force.

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

 2. Husqvarna T435 Gas Chainsaw